Lake Munson Drawdown

 Lake Munson

-To ensure the long-term health of Lake Munson, Leon County is currently conducting a drawdown of the Lake in coordination with the State of Florida.
+To ensure the long-term health of Lake Munson, Leon County conducted a drawdown of the Lake in coordination with the State of Florida from Tuesday, November 1, 2022, to Friday, May 17, 2024.
 The drawdown is part of the County's ongoing and long-term Action Plan to protect and preserve Lake Munson both now and into the future.

-The Lake Munson Action Plan, adopted in October 2022 by the Leon County Board of County Commissioners (Board), includes a drawdown of Lake Munson, which began on November 1, 2022.
-Over the winter months, Leon County received more rainfall than anticipated and at the March 21, 2023, Board meeting the drawdown was extended through the Spring of 2024.
+The Lake Munson Action Plan, adopted in October 2022 by the Leon County Board of County Commissioners (BOCC), includes the Lake Munson drawdown.
+Over the winter months in 2023, Leon County received more rainfall than anticipated and, at the March 21, 2023, BOCC meeting, the drawdown was extended until Spring 2024.
+The drawdown concluded on May 17, 2024, marking the start of the lake refilling process.
+The process consists of incrementally closing all gates on the dam to gradually raise water levels over a period of approximately two months.

-As always, Leon County will continue to closely monitor Lake Munson throughout and after the drawdown to ensure the water body's health and quality.
+As always, Leon County will continue to closely monitor Lake Munson to ensure the water body's health and quality.

 How Drawdowns Help Water Quality